 UK broadcasters back new authority to tackle bullying within creative industry

-The companies’ bosses say they are ‘committed’ to creating working environments which focus on ‘respect and diversity’ in all areas of production.
+The companies’ bosses say they are ‘committed’ to creating working environments that focus on ‘respect and diversity’ in all areas of production.

 The UK’s five major broadcasters have backed the next stage of development for an Independent Standards Authority (ISA) to strengthen efforts to tackle bullying and harassment within the creative industry.